caido/documentation/src/concepts/plugins/plugin_tooling.md

 ## Build Tool

-Once the package is developed, the package is processed by the [Vite](https://vitejs.dev/guide/) build tool.
+Once the package is developed, the code is processed by the [Vite](https://vitejs.dev/guide/) build tool.
 In general, a build tool automates the process of compiling, testing and packaging code into a deployable package - ensuring the plugin is ready for use and sharing.

 The file related to the Vite build tool within the starterkit repository is: